The best password managers of 2020 and how to use them

 Plus, with a manager, you don't have to remember the various pieces of login information, such as credit-card information or shipping addresses.
 With just one master password -- or in some cases a PIN or even your fingerprint -- you can autofill a form or password field.
 Some also feature online storage and an encrypted vault for storing documents.

 All our best password manager picks come in free plan versions, which typically let you securely store passwords for one device (although our pick for best free manager can be used for syncing across multiple devices).
 Our best password manager picks also feature subscription options that let you sync your log-in information across all your devices, get access to secure online storage, and share credentials with trusted family and friends.
+They also all handle hardware authentication through YubiKey.
 And if transparency is important to you, several of our picks are open-source projects.
 We also look at what a password manager is and the basics of how to use one.

+Note that these services are independently chosen by our editors.
+The current version of the list is largely unchanged from its previous iteration because we haven't seen any new services that are worthy of taking down our favorites -- yet.
+If and when that changes, we'll update this story accordingly.

 - Offers free version